Learn 2 Ride FAQs

 Q: What else should I bring to the lesson?

 A: Bring your bike and helmet if you have one.
 Please make sure your bike is in good working order.
 If your bike has training wheels, please remove them or have them removed before the first lesson.
 Water and sunscreen are also recommended.

 A: $70 per lesson for Cascade Bicycle Club members; $75 for non-members.

 Q: $70-$75 per lesson is too expensive for me.
 Can I still learn?

 A: Yes!
 Cascade is a non-profit with a mission of “bicycling for all”.
-If cost is an issue for you, please let us know, as we have scholarships available!
+If cost is an issue for you, please fill out this Financial Aid form and email firstname.lastname@example.org upon completion.
 We reference King County area median income tables to determine scholarship amounts.
 If a scholarship is offered, our instructor will send you the appropriate registration link.

 Q: What if I need to cancel?

 A: If you realize there is a problem with making a scheduled lesson, please contact your instructor as soon as possible.
 Cancellations made at least seven days prior to a scheduled lesson will receive a full refund minus a $5 processing fee.
 Cancellations made less than seven days prior will be non-refundable.